 Sustainable Yield

 DWR states that “SGMA requires local agencies to develop and implement GSPs that achieve sustainable groundwater management by implementing projects and management actions intended to ensure that the basin is operated within its sustainable yield by avoiding undesirable results” (DWR, 2016d).
 Consequently, the sustainable yield is a crucial and fundamental element for the development of implementation measures of the GSP.
-The results of the water balance analysis indicate a natural long-term average recharge of 7,650 AFY which is the value of the sustainable yield.
+The results of the water balance analysis indicate a natural long-term average recharge of 7,650 AFY, which is the value of the sustainable yield.
 This sustainable yield is used as the basis for further GSP analysis of water supply projects.
 During the preparation of 5-year periodic updates of the GSP, the sustainable yield will be reevaluated.

 Given the state of critical overdraft in the IWV, the IWVGA must implement water supply and demand management projects and measures in order to operate within the sustainable yield and maintain the community.
 According to Todd (2014), “[the] magnitude of the overdraft indicates that recovery cannot be achieved with conservation or water recycling alone without jeopardizing beneficial uses.”
 The natural sustainable yield can be augmented with direct recharge projects (e.g. recycled water or imported water) in order to create an operating sustainable yield higher than the natural sustainable yield.
 It is a priority to implement water supply projects when feasible to lessen impacts to the community and current ways of life that would invariably be altered if significant and drastic water use reductions are required in order to reach the current natural sustainable yield.